AnaZonia/moon_notes/Chapter 2 - Predicting Regrowth in Panama.md

 ## Data available
 - Paper on land use classification for Panama
 - Paper on probability of deforestation
+- Fires, land use

+With what we have right now, we can have a preliminary map of regrowth potential for Panama.
 ### Asner biomass data
 Not necessarily comparable with ESA CCI Biomass for 2020.
 Airborne LiDAR for all of Panama, 2012.
 He may have more high resolution data for Panama.
 ### Jorge's model